Longines Cal.370 9ct 1964/1965

 *Please note – our 12 months’ warranty is only included if the list price is paid.

 The high quality, 9ct yellow three-piece gold case is of solid construction and measures 33.5mm in diameter, excluding the Longines signed crown.
 The case was manufactured by D. Shackman & Sons in the UK for Longines and is therefore a very high-quality case, as Shackman was perhaps the best of its time.

-The case has been inspected, cleaned and lightly hand-polished to bring it back to the excellent condition seen here, with no scratches, dimples or marks visible to the naked eye.
+The case has been inspected, cleaned and lightly hand-polished to bring it back to the excellent condition seen here.
 Inside the case-back, all is as expected and is correctly signed: signed DS&S by Shackman with Baume the British importers and London 9ct UK hallmarks, along with the case ref 41945.
 The hallmarks are dated 1965**

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 **It is not unusual, for a watch movement to be dated the year before the watch case was hallmarked.
 This watch could therefore be rightfully dated to 1965 or 1965.

 The strap fitted is a high quality brandy Alligatorstrap with a gold-plated Longines buckle.
 If a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry Tan, Conker, Dark Brown and Black in stock, in plain padded leather, or crocodile skin or lizard skin.
 Please also let us know if you have unusually large or small wrists, to enable us to match the strap accordingly.